recovery button icon Save Our Water icon

 (a) The qualified person (rigger) shall be trained and capable of safely performing the rigging operation.
 All loads shall be rigged by a qualified person (rigger) or by a trainee under the direct visual supervision of a qualified person (rigger).

 (b) Size of Load.
-A crane, derrick, or hoist shall not be loaded beyond the rated capacity or safe working load whichever is smaller, except for test purposes.
-In all operations where the weight of the load being handled is unknown and may approach the rated capacity, there shall be a qualified person (rigger) assigned to determine the magnitude of the load, unless the crane or derrick is equipped with a load weighing device.
+A crane, derrick, or hoist shall not be loaded beyond the rated capacity, except for test purposes.
+In all operations where the weight of the load being handled is unknown and may approach the rated capacity, there shall be a qualified person (rigger) assigned to determine the weight of the load, unless the crane or derrick is equipped with a load weighing device.
 The operator shall not make any lift under these conditions until informed of such weight by the qualified person (rigger) assigned to that operation.

 (c) Attaching the Load.